Knowing signs and symptoms of HHT leads to a faster diagnosis.

 There are many times that a person with HHT may appear to have no symptoms at all.

-Some people with HHT may show almost no signs of the disease up until their fourth or fifth decade of life.
-It’s common for people with HHT to have symptoms that can only be detected by a physician who is familiar with HHT.
+Some people with HHT may show almost no signs of the disease until they are in their 40s or 50s.
+However, just because a person reaches 50 without symptoms does not mean they are not affected with HHT.
+It is common for people with HHT to have symptoms that can only be detected by a doctor who is familiar with HHT.
 HHT affects everyone differently, and will even affect members in the same family very differently.

-This causes an average delay in diagnosis of
+The average delay in diagnosis of HHT is

-It is often a severe event that allows people to put the pieces together to understand that the underlying cause is HHT.
+It often takes a severe event for someone to realize the underlying cause is HHT.
 Once a diagnosis is made, a person with HHT can be properly screened and treated.
-This can help to avoid severe events due to HHT from ever occurring and allows HHT patients to live full lives without worry about their disease.
+This can help to avoid severe events due to HHT from occurring and allows HHT patients to live full lives without worrying about their disease.

 Signs & Symptoms